Last Updated on

 It’s all about keeping costs fixed and minimal.
 While inflation has shown some signs of slowing down, it remains near its highest level since the early 1980s.
 To continue its effort managing inflation, the Federal Reserve will likely continue increasing its benchmark interest rate throughout 2023.

-The Fed hiked the interest rate by a quarter percentage point earlier this year, in February, and then again in March and May, pushing the federal funds rate to 5.00% to 5.25%.
+The Fed hiked the interest rate by a quarter percentage point in February, 2023, and then again in March and May, pushing the federal funds rate to 5.00% to 5.25%.

 How does inflation impact interest rates, and how does an increase in the price of goods and borrowing costs affect businesses?